LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

     - JModelica 2.0 on Windows, and JModelica trunk version 9899 on Linux
     - OpenModelica 1.11.0 on Windows

-  - C:Compiler: Microsoft Visual Studio 10 Professional
+  - C-Compiler: Microsoft Visual Studio 10 Professional

 .. note::